Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Results

 We numerically simulate the master equation, Eq.~\eqref{eq:masterEq}, taking into account the leakage by expanding $H_\text{int}$ into the effective Hamiltonian block for each logical eigenstate \cite{sm}.
-The results of gate infidelities, $1-F$ \cite{FidelityNote}, as functions of $\tau$ and $\widetilde{\gamma}_\varphi$ are shown in Fig.~\ref{fig:gateSummary}(b) and (c) respectively.
+The dephasing effect by hyperfine noise is neglected here as we found that the main limiting factors of the gate fidelity does not involve hyperfine fluctuation, for which the details are given in Sec.~XII D in the Supplemental Material.
+The results of gate infidelities, $1-F$ \cite{FidelityNote}, as functions of $\tau$ and $\widetilde{T}_2$ are shown in Fig.~\ref{fig:gateSummary}(b) and (c) respectively.
 From Fig.~\ref{fig:gateSummary}(b), we see a reduction of infidelities at small $\tau$ for all results, but STA with operating point $\Delta^\mathrm{c}$ gives the lowest infidelity at the shortest gate operation time, while LIN with $\Delta^\mathrm{c}$ gives the second lowest infidelity.
 When $\tau$ is large, the infidelities increase with $\tau$ due to accumulated exposure to various decoherence channels other than leakage, as expected.
-Fig.~\ref{fig:gateSummary}(c) shows the gate infidelities as functions of the reference charge-noise dephasing rate $\widetilde{\gamma}_\varphi$, with the gate time $\tau$ for each set of results chosen such that it produces the minimal gate infidelity as indicated in panel (b).
+Fig.~\ref{fig:gateSummary}(c) shows the gate infidelities as functions of the reference charge-noise dephasing time $\widetilde{T}_2$, with the gate time $\tau$ for each set of results chosen such that it produces the minimal gate infidelity as indicated in panel (b).
 We see that in the LIN scheme, results calculated at $\Delta^{c}$ exhibits about a factor $2\sim4$ reduction in infidelity compared to other $\Delta_\mathrm{op}$ values, while using STA scheme offer another factor of $2\sim4$.
 Therefore the STA scheme in combination with the nearly sweet spot offers roughly an order of magnitude reduction in infidelities.
+We found out that similar results, including the existence of the nearly-sweet-spot region at large magnetic field and highest gate fidelity demonstrated by $\Delta^\text{c}$, are achieved for silicon DDQD device, of which the details are provided in Secs.~V and XII in the Supplemental Material.